juhalehtonen/discowatch/README.md

 ### Docker

 - First build a Docker image:

 `docker build --tag=build-elixir -f Dockerfile .`

 - Then compile and package the release:

 `docker run -v %CD%/releases:/app/releases build-elixir mix release --env=prod`

+Or use the above but with `mix release --upgrade --env=prod` to build an upgrade release.

 Now you can deploy the resulting `releases/discowatch/releases/0.1.0/discowatch.tar.gz.` release tarball to any Debian based Linux environment (like Ubuntu 16.04).